x150ll/TrainCam/README.md

 - **🛡️ Counting you can't cheat** — a rep only counts when performed fully and correctly.
 Partial movements and cheating attempts don't count, yet it stays **forgiving** of natural, imperfect human performance.
 - **🗣️ Instant form feedback** — tells you the moment your form slips: "go lower", "straighten your back", "perfect!".
 - **🔒 Completely private** — all processing happens on your device.
 No video is ever uploaded or recorded.
-- **📲 Fully offline** — after the first load, install it as an app and use it anytime without a connection.
+- **📲 Fully offline** — after the first load Open the camera, install it as an app and use it anytime without a connection.
 - **🌐 Bilingual** — full Arabic (with right-to-left support) and English.

 ### 🏋️ Exercises — 48 across 9 categories